mrismanaziz/Reforestation/README.md

-## Why did the half blind man fall in the well?
-Because he couldn't see that well!
+## What did the late tomato say to the early tomato?
+I’ll ketch up